TrueJu/neural_network_from_scratch/README.md

-# neural_network_from_scratch
+# Neural Network from scratch
-Neural Network from scratch in JavaScript - Without any libraries used
+No libraries are used, everything is made from scratch